zalando-stups/superagent-oauth2-client/README.md

 It it doesn’t throw an error, everything’s good now.

-If there was an access token, but it’s considered invalid (=> server returns `401` status), `.oauth` will look for a refresh token in the provider.
-If it’s there, it uses it to get a new access token (without redirect) and issues the original request again.
-If this fails, the promise is rejected.
+If there was an access token, but it’s considered invalid (=> server returns `401` status), `.oauth` will redirect the user to the auth endpoint again.

-If there is no refresh token, it will again redirect the user away from you.

 ## How to save application state